 How NOT to Use Your Heat Pump Thermostat

 For some reason, a lot of people overlook that the thermostat says 'emergency,' not 'supplemental,' and think that when it gets cold outside they have to switch over to emergency heat.
 Now, here's the kicker.
-Evidently they have good reason to think that, because in both of the two cases I've heard about recently, their HVAC tech told them to switch over when it's 'in the thirties' in one case and 'below freezing' in the other.
+Evidently they have good reason to think that, because in both of the cases I've heard about recently, their HVAC company told them to switch over when it's 'in the thirties' in one case and 'below freezing' in the other.

 Another interesting thing about one of these cases is that the owner had just had his electric furnace, which is all strip heat, replaced with a heat pump.
 He spent thousands of dollars to get a more efficient heating system, and the HVAC installer told him to bypass that extra efficiency and just run it the way his old electric furnace ran.